 Engineering Research Associates

 Engineering Research Associates (often given as the acronym, ERA), an early computer company, stated from a team set up the U.S. Navy early in World War II to build devices to help in cryptanalysis of both Japanese and German ciphers.
 After the war, ERA was set up to keep the team together, and operating.
-ERA was sold to Remington Rand in 1952.
+ERA, in need of capital for expansion, was sold to Remington Rand in 1952, and became part (in name, but not, initially, in organization - a source of many troubles) of the newly-named Remington Rand Univac (and successors).

 Further reading